Skip to main content

 Can You Have Both?

 Yes!
 You can have both a Roth and Traditional IRA.
 Your total contributions can’t exceed $7,000/year ($8,000 if 50+), but you can split between them however you want.
+Some people contribute to a Roth early in the year when they’re unsure of their final income, then switch to Traditional if they realize they’ll benefit from the deduction.
+Others simply split 50/50 as a hedge against future tax rate uncertainty.

 Backdoor Roth IRA

-Common IRA Mistakes to Avoid
+Common IRA Mistakes

 Opening the account but not investing